-The archive contains many kinds of objects that are created as part of social movements by the participants themselves: posters, flyers, publications, photographs, books, T-shirts and buttons, moving images, audio recordings, and other materials.
+The archive contains many kinds of objects that are created as part of social movements by the participants themselves: posters, flyers, publications, zines, books, T-shirts and buttons, moving images, audio recordings, subject files, and other materials.

 Through our programming, we use this cultural ephemera to animate histories of people mobilizing for social transformation.
 We consider the use of our collection to be a way of preserving and honoring histories and material culture that is often marginalized in mainstream institutions.